michaelcave1515/caveball/README.md

 # caveball
-all encompassing repo for sports and sports analysis
+Repo for all things data science with specific emphasis on sports